 GJM/GJS files use lossless compression to reduce file size.
+They can be used in MultitrackStudio only.
 The compression algorithm works best if the audio signal doesn't contain loud treble parts.
 This works well for multitrack recording since tracks typically have many silent or soft parts so the file size can easily be reduced to about 70% of its original size.